 Coalton is a tiny village located in the state of Ohio.
 With a population of 441 people and just one neighborhood, Coalton is the 687th largest community in Ohio.

-Coalton is a blue-collar town, with 44.03% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Coalton, you'll notice that it is more blue-collar than most other communities in America.
+44.03% of Coalton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Coalton is a village of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Coalton who work in office and administrative support (20.15%), sales jobs (12.69%), and healthcare suport services (9.70%).

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Coalton has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Coalton has few renters and college students.
 But the biggest reason it is quieter in Coalton than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Coalton may be for you.

-As is often the case in a small village, Coalton doesn't have a public transportation system that people use for their commute.
+Coalton is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Coalton ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 5.07% of people over 25 have a college degree.